 Having spent enough time with Samsung’s new phone, for this Galaxy S23 review, it’s clear that the pros to this new model far outweigh the cons with this new model.
 Galaxy S22 and Galaxy S21 owners may not have much of a compelling reason to upgrade, but the performance boost from the Snapdragon 8 Gen 2 for Galaxy silicon should be reason enough for other Android phone users to consider Samsung's latest flagship.

 Yes, the Galaxy S23 Ultra sees the more substantial changes, but it continues to have a just-as-substantial price tag.
 For a more reasonable price, the Galaxy S23 delivers a display that's just as bright and a processor that's just as powerful, plus cameras that can hold their own against other devices in its price range.
 Improved battery life removes one of our complaints about recent Samsung flagships.
-For a product line this well-established, those are the kind of improvements you like to see over the years.

 1. This phone becomes warm very quickly and overheats under use that the O+7 laughs at: even normal use makes my hands sweaty and slippery.
 Try running chickens on Egg, inc or any other game and the phone seems to burn up (especially opposite side of the buttons).
 I can also not find any way to down-throttle or limit the phones use of resources (is it over-overclocked now, just after release, so all the benchmarking will give it thumbs up??).